-Electronic link means an audio link.
+Electronic link means both an audio and audio visual link.

 Emergency meeting has the same meaning as defined in cl.
 22A of Schedule 7 of the LGA 2002.

 Extraordinary meeting has the same meaning as defined in cl.
 22 of Schedule 7 of the LGA 2002.